Channu17/Interview-Practice-Partner-Eightfold-Assignment/README.md

 - Route the Streamlit frontend through the new interview APIs and surface the Groq-generated dialogue.
 - Layer in voice capture/playback (Groq speech + gTTS) for the preferred interaction mode.
 - Expand feedback storage to highlight strengths, growth areas, and recommended practice paths.

+## Voice Mode Endpoints
+- `POST /voice-to-text`: Upload MP3/WAV audio to transcribe speech via Groq's Whisper-based API.
+- `POST /text-to-voice`: Provide text to receive an MP3 synthesized with gTTS, ready for playback in the frontend.